 Our Air Quality Control (AQC) uses air quality data to monitor sulphur dioxide emissions and observe emerging weather patterns.
 By monitoring and responding to real-time air quality data and forecasted weather conditions, AQC works proactively and reactively to minimise the impact of emissions and ensure compliance with our regulatory limits.

-Air quality data from Mount Isa's air quality monitoring network is automatically and continuously uploaded to DEHP for analysis.
-As the regulator of our environmental performance, DEHP with the Queensland Department of Science, Information Technology and Innovation carefully scrutinises our results and works closely with our Environment team to fine-tune our response actions and ensure our air quality management processes continue to improve.
+Air quality data from Mount Isa's air quality monitoring network is automatically and continuously uploaded to DES for analysis.
+As the regulator of our environmental performance, DES carefully scrutinises our results and works closely with our Environment team to fine-tune our response actions and ensure our air quality management processes continue to improve.

 Currently, sulphur dioxide and metal-in-air particulates up to 10 micrometres (one tenth of a millimetre) in size are monitored against our approved limits.